ibm-garage-tsa/edge-demohub/src/pages/contribute/index.md

     [Creating a pull request](https://help.github.com/articles/creating-a-pull-request/)

-Once the pull request has been reviewed, accepted and merged into the main github repository, you should synchronise your remote and local forked github repository `master` branch with the upstream master branch.
+Once the pull request has been reviewed, accepted and merged into the main github repository, you should synchronise your remote and local forked github repository `main` branch with the upstream main branch.
 To do so:

-10. Pull to your local forked repository the latest changes upstream (that is, the pull request).
+1. Pull to your local forked repository the latest changes upstream (that is, the pull request).

     ```
-    git pull upstream master
+    git pull upstream main
     ```

-11. Push those latest upstream changes pulled locally to your remote forked repository.
+2. Push those latest upstream changes pulled locally to your remote forked repository.

     ```
-    git push origin master
+    git push origin main
     ```

 ### What happens next?